duasohail/image_processing_edgeDetection/readme.txt

-its a python image processing project which show image in rgb scale and detect the edge by operators such as, Sobel prewitt scharr
+It's a python image processing project which show image in rgb scale and detect the edge by operators such as, Sobel prewitt scharr